shaunlee/svelte-router/README.md

 | /users/:username | /users/eduardo | `{ username: 'eduardo' }` |
 | /users/:username/posts/:postId | /users/eduardo/posts/123 | `{ username: 'eduardo', postId: '123' }` |

-In addition to `$router.params`, the $router object also exposes other useful information such as $route.query (if there is a query in the URL), `$router.path`, etc.
+In addition to `$router.params`, the `$router` object also exposes other useful information such as `$router.query` (if there is a query in the URL), `$router.path`, etc.

 ## Routes' Matching Syntax

-Most applications will use static routes like /about and dynamic routes like `/users/:userId` like we just saw in Dynamic Route Matching, but @shaun/svelterouter has much more to offer!
+Most applications will use static routes like `/about` and dynamic routes like `/users/:userId` like we just saw in Dynamic Route Matching, but `@shaun/svelterouter` has much more to offer!

 ### Custom regex in params

 When defining a param like `:userId`, we internally use the following regex `([^/]+)` (at least one character that isn't a slash `/`) to extract params from URLs.
 This works well unless you need to differentiate two routes based on the param content.
 Imagine two routes `/:orderId` and `/:productName`, both would match the exact same URLs, so we need a way to differentiate them.
 The easiest way would be to add a static section to the path that differentiates them:

 ```javascript
 const routes = [